WouterKant/Irregular-measurement-times-in-estimating-time-varying-treatment-effects/README.md

 The R code (applied in R version 4.3.2) can be found in Simulations.R

 The analysis of the PreDIVA study can be found in preDIVA analysis.R

+The Pre-print on Arxiv can be found using this link: https://arxiv.org/abs/2501.11449